EdricYeo117/DataStructure-AlgorithmsPracticeRepo/README.md

 This repository contains my practice implementations of various data structures and algorithms in C++.
 The primary goal is to reinforce my understanding of fundamental concepts, enhance problem-solving skills, and prepare for technical interviews.

 ## Contents
-The repository is organized by the type of data structure or algorithm.
-Each folder contains C++ implementations
+The repository is organized by the type of data structure or algorithm by .cpp files.
+Each .cpp file contains respective C++ implementations
+LeetCode folder contain practice questions sorted by data structure type

 ### Data Structures
 - **Arrays**